RonitMohare/Churn_Analysis_Projectt/README.md

 ### 2. Churn Prediction with Machine Learning
 - Applied label encoding to categorical variables
-- Balanced data using SMOTE to address class imbalance
 - Trained a **Random Forest Classifier** to predict churn
-- Achieved ~84% model accuracy
+- Achieved ~81% model accuracy
 - Output included a list of **378 high-risk churners** with key metrics like revenue, tenure, and referrals

 ### 3. Dashboard Visualization in Power BI